L00177579/Studio-Ghiblis-Movie-Maker/README.md

 # Communication
 Slack is the preferred method of communication.
-Communication in this order: <<Slack, Microsoft Teams, E-Mail>> *Note that if the lecturers can't see the communications we cannot grade it!
+Communication in this order: Slack, Teams, Email (CC Lecturer) *Note that if the lecturers can't see the communications we cannot grade it!
 If a demonstration is required use Zoom, record the session and upload to the Slack channel.
-No Slack communications between <<time and time>>.
+No Slack communications between 22:00 and 09:00.
 Raise a problem as soon as you see it.
 Respect each other and understand differences in knowledge.
 All team documents are to be created using Markdown language and shared on GitHub.